Project

 This looks like a design mistake then, because users usually care which track is currently playing, not which one is being decoded.
 I think the bug should remain open - perhaps it will be addressed during a future major overhaul of the relevant code.

-#3 Updated by John Lindgren over 3 years ago
+#3 Updated by John Lindgren almost 4 years ago

 I personally hope there aren't any more major overhauls of the relevant code.

-#4 Updated by John Lindgren almost 3 years ago
+#4 Updated by John Lindgren about 3 years ago

 • Status changed from New to Rejected